Cheap MMJ Cards Online

 How does endocannabinoid rescue work for arthritis?

 The cannabinoid anti-inflammatory “switch” blocks the effects of prostaglandins driving the pro-inflammatory pathway.
-This is a critical point to remember because commonly available NSAIDs (Advil, ibuprofen, naproxen, aspirin, etc.) and steroids target this same pathway.
-However, all NSAIDs, acetaminophen, and steroids come at the expense of their toxicity and side effect profile.
-They can have harmful effects on the stomach and kidneys in the case of NSAIDs and toxic liver effects for acetaminophen, which is the leading cause of ED overdose.
-Steroids also come with a long list of side effects that can limit their effectiveness – far fewer downsides exist with a cannabis treatment for rheumatoid arthritis.
+This is a very important point to remember because commonly available NSAIDs (advil, ibuprofen, naproxen, aspirin, etc.) and steroids target this exact same pathway.
+However, all NSAIDs, acetaminophen, and steroids come at the expense of their own toxicity and side effect profile.
+They can have deleterious effects on the stomach and kidneys in the case of NSAIDs, and toxic liver effects for acetaminophen, which is the leading cause of ED overdose.
+Steroids also come with their own long list of side effects that can limit their effectiveness.

 Cannabis medicines have been shown to reduce joint damage by 70% in chronic arthritis.
 In addition, cannabinoid medicines address the pain sensation processing known as nociception.
-Mouse and rat models have shown CBD to be effective at blocking osteo and rheumatoid arthritis progression at an optimal dose of 25 mg/kg.
-That works out to an amount of about 2 grams per day for a 70 kg (154 pounds) person.
+Mouse and rat models have shown CBD to be effective at blocking the progression of osteo and rheumatoid arthritis at an optimal dose of 25 mg/kg.
+That works out to a dose of about 2 grams per day for a 70 kg (154 pound) person.
 CBD directly modulates the immune system by reducing harmful chemicals tnf-a and ifn-gamma that recruit cells like neutrophils and macrophages that damage the joint.
-That is not all chemicals in cannabis can do for rheumatoid arthritis, however.
-In addition to turning off the destructive pro-inflammatory signals, CBD recruits regenerative stem cells (mesenchymal cells) to migrate to the injury site and differentiate into chondrocytes to rebuild joint tissues.
+In addition to turning off the destructive pro-inflammatory signals, CBD actually recruits regenerative stem cells (mesenchymal cells) to migrate to the site of injury and differentiate into chondrocytes to rebuild joint tissues.
 John McPartland summed it up succinctly, “The forces of embryogenesis become the forces of healing after birth.”

 doctor checking patients hands with athritis